 - In the

-Stageview, click the contour or pencil line you want to edit near the area you wish to change.
+Drawingview, click the contour or pencil line you want to edit near the area you wish to change. or Camera

 The Centerline Editor creates a center line manipulator based on the outline's shape, with control points.

 - Click on one of the points to select it.

 The point's Bezier handles appears, as well as Bezier handles for the surrounding points.

 - To move a point or a selection of multiple points, click and drag it.

 - To change the curve on both sides of a point, drag one of its Bezier handles.

 - To change the curve on only one side of a point, press and hold the Alt key, then drag one of its Bezier handles.

 - To deform the contour, drag a part of the contour between two points.